 Continuity mistake: When they are in the shuttle trying to disarm the bomb, it is the pilot that is telling the munitions specialist, the guy that is supposed to know everything about the bomb, which wires to cut.

 Factual error: In the Russian space station, A.J. and Lev are running to the Independence shuttle.
 But as the space station is falling apart, a piece of it crashes into the other end of the hallway they are currently running through.
 There is no way they would make it to the shuttle even with it being a few feet away; they'd get sucked out into space almost immediately.

 Factual error: It's explained in detail how the impact will cause a horrible freak tide, what it will do, and that one half of mankind will die in the nuclear winter.
 That's absolutely irrelevant.
-The asteroid is "twice the size of Texas," that means half a million square miles.
+The asteroid is "the size of Texas," that means a quarter of a million square miles.
 Such an impact is called ELE (Extinction Level Event).
 A bigger part of the Pacific Ocean would evaporate immediately, so no matter if a wave or not.
 The earth would become "sterilized."
 So no lifeform will live long enough to die in a winter.
 (So it is nonsensical to compare that impact with the event 65 million years ago.
 It's much different).

 Visible crew/equipment: When on the asteroid, Rockhound starts to play with the gun.
 To stop him Harry goes over and pushes him off and they both go flying through the air.
 Just before they hit the floor you can see the zip wire they flew across on.